vvamp86/.dotfiles/README.md

     - Vimtex concealer / auto replacement with unicode characters
     - Latex Suite Shorthands in vimtex
     - html rendering
+    - paste relative to indentation
+    - latex to unicode
 - keep currently opened applications as cache as a list after reboot / restart for simple continuation
     - maybe tmux equivalent with resurrect?